 Liquidity Risk: Liquidity risk is the risk that the Portfolio will experience if significant net withdrawals occur.
 The first source of liquidity is bank deposits and LGIP funds, if those are not available then securities would be sold to provide for cash needs.
 If there were not buyers for the portfolio securities or they can’t be sold without incurring a significant loss to the Pool, then the Pool would incur liquidity risk.
 All the securities held in the Portfolio are considered highly marketable securities with active buyers in the marketplace.

-Risk Associated with use of Amortized Costs: The use of amortized cost valuation means that the Pool’s stable $1.00 price value may vary from its market value NAV per share.
+Risk Associated with use of Amortized Costs: The use of amortized cost valuation means that the Pool’s stable $1.00 price value may vary from its market value Net Asset Value (NAV) per share.
 In the unlikely event the Treasurer were to determine that the extent of the deviation (targeted at 0.985 to 1.015 by policy) between the Pool’s amortized cost per share and the market value NAV per share may result in material dilution or other unfair results to the Participants, the Treasurer may take such action deemed appropriate to eliminate or reduce dilutions that cause unfair results to participants.

 20. Reporting

 The Treasurer prepares reports on investment activity on a monthly, periodic and annual basis.
 Reports may also be prepared at such times as deemed appropriate by the Treasurer.
 A report showing the original cost (or book) value and fair value of each Participant fund’s investment in the Pool will be provided at each month end.
-Reports will be distributed to the various oversight committees and to Pool Participants as deemed appropriate by the Treasurer and will be readily available upon request.
+Reports will be distributed to the various oversight committees and Participants as deemed appropriate by the Treasurer and will be readily available upon request.
 Examples of reports are:

 Investment purchases and sales;